Hedgehogs are amazing creatures and can make excellent pets as we’ve found out. Everyday we seem to learn some new amazing facts about our hedgehog.

 When he first arrived at our house, he would hiss a lot and this was because he was in unfamiliar surroundings with strangers.
 Over the following months, as he became familiar with his surroundings and the people around him, his hissing subsided.

-When pygmy hedgehogs are hissing at a potential threat, when that threat gets too close, pygmy hedgehogs can bounce at the threat.
-They can even do this when they are curled up in a ball and remain curled up in a ball as they bounce.
+Hedgehogs will start to jump if the potential threat they are hissing at gets too close for comfort.
+Hedgehogs can even do this when they are curled up in a ball and remain curled up in a ball as they bounce.
 It almost looks like there’s some form of spring underneath them that’s causing them to bounce.

 Sometimes when we’ve tried to pick him up and he doesn’t want to be picked up.
 He’ll bounce at us, then curl up and when we try again, he’ll bounce again.
 This is obviously a protective measure they evolved to try to warn or even injure any predator who gets too close.